TanStack/router/docs/framework/react/guide/file-based-routing.md

 - [Esbuild](#configuration-with-esbuild)
 - Others??? (let us know if you'd like to see support for a specific bundler)

-When using using TanStack Router's file-based routing through one of the supported bundlers, our plugin will **automatically generate your route configuration through your bundler's dev and build processes**.
+When using TanStack Router's file-based routing through one of the supported bundlers, our plugin will **automatically generate your route configuration through your bundler's dev and build processes**.
 It is the easiest way to use TanStack Router's route generation features.

 If your bundler is not yet supported, you can reach out to us on Discord or GitHub to let us know.
 Till then, fear not!
 You can still use the [`@tanstack/router-cli`](#configuration-with-the-tanstack-router-cli) package to generate your route tree file.